kisonecat/iris-tent-and-bezel/README.md

-# Tent and bezel and iris keyboard
+# Tent and bezel for iris keyboard

 ![image of tented iris keyboard with bezel](./tent-and-bezel.jpg)